JoeFanning/Philosophical-AI/README.md

 ​The word ["egalitarianism"](https://joefanning.github.io/Egalitarian-AI/researchresources.md)comes from the French word "égal," which means "equal" or "level."
 It emerged during the French Revolution in the late 18th century when people were fighting for a society where everyone had the same rights and opportunities, no matter their background.

 Egalitarian AI derives it's name from egalitarianism.
 Egalitarian AI would be considered an encompassing higher order for [Ethical AI](https://www.google.com/search?q=what+is+ethical+ai&oq=what+is+ethical+Ai&gs_lcrp=EgZjaHJvbWUqBwgAEAAYgAQyBwgAEAAYgAQyBwgBEAAYgAQyBwgCEAAYgAQyBwgDEAAYgAQyBwgEEAAYgATSAQk3NDUyajBqMjmoAgCwAgE&client=ms-android-huawei-rev1&sourceid=chrome-mobile&ie=UTF-8) .
-It's not just a set of rules for a model to adhere too, but a philosophical framework that guides the design and purpose of the entire AI system and its integration into society.
+It's not just a set of rules for a model to adhere too, but a framework designed on a philosophy that guides the design and purpose of the entire AI system and its integration into society.
 It asks, "Does this system contribute to a more equal and just society?
-Is it helping to dismantle systemic inequalities?"
+Is it helping to dismantle systemic inequalities?".

 Technical Development and Deployment